futurist/send-to-execute.el/README.md

-# send-to-execute.el
+# temp-execute.el
-Send buffer or region to execute with temp file, popup output result.
+Create temporary file from region or buffer, send it to execute using shell command, popup result and easily dismiss.